dotnetcore/CAP/docs/content/user-guide/en/cap/idempotence.md

 # Idempotence

-Imdempotence (which you may read a formal definition of on [Wikipedia](https://en.wikipedia.org/wiki/Idempotence), when we are talking about messaging, is when a message redelivery can be handled without ending up in an unintended state.
+Idempotence (which you may read a formal definition of on [Wikipedia](https://en.wikipedia.org/wiki/Idempotence), when we are talking about messaging, is when a message redelivery can be handled without ending up in an unintended state.

 ## Delivery guarantees[^1]